A very special book with just one hundred copies

 Sydney PEN's anthology of refugee writing, Another Country, was launched by Australian actor Claudia Karvan on May 16 2004 at Gleebooks.

-... with the special front cover as displayed on this page.
+Another Country's special front cover is displayed on this page.
 The 100 copies are numbered, and autographed by both Rosie Scott and Tom Keneally.

 At Project SafeCom we will be giving away, by raffle, four numbered copies to our supporters - for donations received of $25.00 and more: Issue Numbers 38, 39, 40 and 41 will be raffled on or shortly after World Refugee Day 2004 (20 June 2004).
 All four copies are signed by Rosie Scott and Tom Keneally.